-Some older people from the Stroud Fair Shares teamed up with young people from another local charity OPENhouse, so that people of differing ages could learn about cooking, get to know each other and learn from each other.
-The charity Wiggly Worm have provided the food expertise and passion, aiming to improve the health, well-being and self-esteem of those taking part.
-In a relaxing environment over a hot stove and sitting down with a tasty meal, friendships have been formed, stereotypes challenged and life experiences exchanged.
-The project has been funded by Children in Need, the Worshipful Company of Cooks and Santander.
+Some older people from Stroud Fair Shares teamed up with young people from another local charity OPENhouse, so that people of differing ages could learn about cooking, get to know each other and learn from each other.
+Wiggly Worm, another local charity, provided the food expertise and passion, aiming to improve the health, well-being and self-esteem of those taking part.
+In a relaxing environment over a hot stove and sitting down with a tasty meal, friendships were formed, stereotypes challenged and life experiences exchanged.
+The project was funded by Children in Need, the Worshipful Company of Cooks and Santander.